ameijin/quicketl/CONTRIBUTING.md

 1. Update documentation for any new features
 2. Add tests for your changes
 3. Ensure all tests pass locally
-4. Update CHANGELOG.md if applicable
-5. Submit the pull request
+4. Submit the pull request

 ### Pull Request Checklist